hyblancode/hyblancode.github.io/trips/index.md

 Below are the trips taken during the most recent years.
 Enjoy!

+<h2 id="2024">2024</h2>

+* [A Winter Weekend at the Cliff House: Embracing Ogunquit, Maine in February](/trips/2024-02-cliff-house-ogunquit-maine/) "A peaceful winter getaway to the Cliff House in Ogunquit, Maine featuring luxury spa amenities, dramatic ocean views, and the serene beauty of coastal Maine in February".
+(February 2024)

 <h2 id="2023">2023</h2>

 * [A March Adventure: Discovering San Diego and Santa Barbara](/trips/2023-03-san-diego-santa-barbara/) "Exploring the beautiful coastal cities of Southern California with family-friendly attractions, stunning beaches, and vibrant culture from San Diego to Santa Barbara".
 (March 2023)